ChromePack/automation-headless-whitepages/README.md

 ### Common Issues

-1. **CapSolver API Key Error**
+1. **2captcha API Key Error**

    ```
-   Error: CAPSOLVER_API_KEY environment variable is required
+   Error: TWOCAPTCHA_API_KEY environment variable is required
    ```

-   **Solution**: Add your CapSolver API key to the `.env` file.
+   **Solution**: Add your 2captcha API key to the `.env` file.

-2. **Extension Not Found**
+2. **Integration Files Not Found**

    ```
-   Error: CapSolver config file not found
+   Error: inject.js file not found
    ```

-   **Solution**: Ensure the `CapSolver.Browser.Extension/` directory is present in the project root.
+   **Solution**: Ensure the `inject.js` file and `src/services/twocaptcha-service.js` are present in the project.

 3. **Captcha Not Solved**

-   - Check your CapSolver account balance
+   - Check your 2captcha account balance
    - Verify the API key is correct
-   - Check the extension configuration
+   - Check the console for parameter interception logs

 4. **Browser Launch Issues**
    - Ensure you have sufficient system resources